Working in Special Libraries or Information Centers

 Information professionals and specialized libraries or information collections can be found in the fields of

 - many other fields

 MLIS and MARA graduates work in an array of settings from tech start-ups to hospitals to law firms.
-The responsibilities of the special librarian are tailored to meet the needs of the community, though there are many commonly desired skills and responsibilities, including research and reference, marketing, IT, data management, and user experience.
+The responsibilities of the special librarian are tailored to meet the needs of the organization, though there are often many commonly desired skills and responsibilities, including research and analysis, marketing, support, IT, data management, and user experience.